rudrajit15/rudrajit15.github.io/_pages/research.md

  4. **Non-linear blind compressed sensing** (June '18 - Present) <br/>
     *Guide : Prof. Ajit Rajwade, CSE Department, IIT Bombay* <br/>
-    * Working on an algorithm for non-linear blind compressed sensing (jointly estimating the sparse basis & sparse codes) which is a non-convex problem as well as its theoretical analysis, which is an open problem. <br/>
+    * Working on an algorithm for non-linear blind compressed sensing (jointly estimating the sparse basis & sparse codes) which is a non-convex problem as well as its theoretical analysis, which is an open problem.
+Currently focusing on the Anscombe transform (square root transform) for Poisson measurements. <br/>
     * Obtained a novel multiplicative update rule (like in NMF) to maintain positivity constraints of the sparse basis and sparse codes.
     * Currently working on deriving an upper bound on the algorithm’s expected value of the squared norm of the error (difference between the actual and estimated signal) using a Bernoulli sensing matrix and on the rate of decrease of the objective function with the number of iterations. <br/>